 Space for Cycling

-CycleSheffield has joined Space for Cycling, a national campaign to exert political influence at the council elections in 2014.
+The aim of the campaign is to exert political influence at the council elections in 2014.

-We want to put safe space for cycling on the agenda of all the political parties and the councillors standing for election in May 2014, and this will be happening across the country.
+We want to put safe space for cycling on the agenda on all the political parties in Sheffield and the councillors standing for election in May 2014, and this will be happening across the country.

 Space for Cycling in Sheffield needs